 A device that consolidates different audio sources and sends the combined audio output signal to devices like audio amplifiers and recording equipment.
 They typically offer controls for each source that let you set the volume, adjust tone, pan the signal L/R, and apply special effects to each source.

-A portable HDMI to USB capture card.
+A portable HDMI, DVI or SDI to USB capture cards.